-Appendix B shows a representation of how the BMS will be set up.
-As can be seen by the diagram, the BMS boards are connected to each separate bank which sends data back to the BMS controller.
+The BMS boards are connected to each separate bank which sends data back to the BMS controller.
 This data can then communicate through a serial port and controller area network (CAN) bus.
 The serial port (DE-9D-sub) is used for programming and communicating with the user through a computer.
 The CAN bus, for our application, is used to send data to the SOC display.